arunsadhasivam/Snaplogic/limitations/ultrapipelineLimations/Readme.md

     Reuse executions to process documents
     ======================================

         This flag specifies the execution mode to use.
-When enabled, the Snap starts a child execution and passes multiple inputs to the Pipeline.
-        Reusable executions continue to live until all of the input documents to this Snap have been fully processed.
+When enabled, the Snap starts a child execution and passes multiple inputs to the Pipeline.Reusable executions continue to live until all of the input documents to this Snap have been fully processed.

         If this flag is not enabled, then a new Pipeline execution is created for each input document.